-An undergraduate degree in history gives students the opportunity to examine the past to better understand the world today.
+An online bachelor’s in history lets students examine the past in order to better understand the present.
 Distance learners enrolled in an online bachelor's in history program will develop valuable analytical, writing, and research skills.

 Historian positions are projected to grow as fast as other occupations, rising 6% from 2016 to 2026, according to the Bureau of Labor Statistics.
-While job candidates with only a bachelor's degree may qualify for entry-level positions at small museums or organizations, most graduates work outside the field of history in education, law, publishing, journalism, and business, according to the BLS.
+While job candidates with only a bachelor's degree may qualify for entry-level positions at small museums or organizations, the BLS states that most graduates work outside the field of history in education, law, publishing, journalism.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.